Easypanel-Community/easyshortener/README.md

 Easyshortener can have multiple users \
 Manage all of them from the built-in administration panel

-## :lock: Two Factor Authentication
+## :lock: Two-Factor Authentication
-Have piece of mind with built in two factor authentication
+Have peace of mind with built-in two-factor authentication

 ## :sparkles: Easy to use
 Crafted with love and care to provide the best experience possible